 A. What is an acrylic QR Code

-The concept of an acrylic QR Code is simple.
+The concept of QR Code stand is simple.
 After creating your QR Code, you can get it printed on various acrylic creatives, as per your requirements.
 Wondering what for?

 Well, many things.
 One could be to bring the physical and digital worlds together for your customers.